Cerro Castor in Ushuaia, Tierra del Fuego

 Strong.
 Small enough to manage with kids; the city offers plenty for non-ski days.

 Cold, often windy, with reliable snow.
-Daylight is short — plan for compact ski days.
+Daylight is short in July, plan compact ski days and longer evenings.

 Day and multi-day passes.
 Not in the major international pass programs.

-Snowmobile tours, Beagle Channel cruises, national park hikes, dog sledding.
+Beagle Channel cruises, national park hikes, penguin colonies, snowmobile tours, dog sledding.

 Common planning mistakes